dendar/Movie-Trends-Analysis/README.md

 ## V. Data Preparation

-After careful exploration of all datasets made available to me by flatiron, I decided to focus my analyis on data extracted from 4 of the different datasets To prepare the dataframe necessary for this analysis I took a few different steps aimed at cleaning and organizing  and integrating the relevant data:
+After careful exploration of all datasets made available <a href="https://github.com/dendar/dsc-phase-1-project/tree/master/zippedData" target="_blank">zippedData</a>, I decided to focus my analyis on data extracted from 4 of the different datasets To prepare the dataframe necessary for this analysis I took a few different steps aimed at cleaning and organizing  and integrating the relevant data:

 ### 1) Datasets imported:

-* "tn_movie_budget"

-* "imdb_title_basic"

-* "tdmb_movies"
+* In the folder <a href="https://github.com/dendar/dsc-phase-1-project/tree/master/zippedData" target="_blank">zippedData</a> are movie datasets from:

+    <a href="https://www.boxofficemojo.com/" target="_blank">Box Office Mojo</a>
+    <a href="https://www.imdb.com/" target="_blank">IMDB</a>
+    <a href="https://www.rottentomatoes.com/" target="_blank">Rotten Tomatoes</a>
+    <a href="https://www.themoviedb.org/" target="_blank">TheMovieDB</a>
+    <a href="https://www.the-numbers.com/" target="_blank">The Numbers</a>

 ### 2) Cleaning and preparation of financial-related data: